buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Sav.
 Throws**: | +2 Will, +1 Fortitude |
 | **Ability Score**: | Ability modifier for spells or choice |

-While you are affected by one of your spells, using an Action your weapon gains a +1 to hit and damage and is considered a magic weapon until the end of the round.
+While you are affected by one of your spells, using an Action you can make your weapon gain a +1 to hit and damage and is considered a magic weapon until the end of the round.

 ## Mental Wall